Bart De Wever: Foreign policy

 In February 2025, De Wever attended the EU security summit where he affirmed that his government would continue to support Ukraine in the ongoing Russian invasion and increase NATO expenditures, stating "it is our duty to do our part to protect Western society."
 He was also critical of Donald Trump's approach to Putin and Ukraine, but affirmed he would continue to maintain strong ties with the Trump administration while acknowledging that Belgium and Europe had not met defense spending targets and argued that calls to build a European military alliance without alignment with the United States were unrealistic.
 In March 2025, De Wever argued against proposals made by other EU leaders to confiscate 200 billion euros worth of frozen Russian assets held by Euroclear, arguing that such a move would be considered an "act of war" by Russia.
 He furthermore said that European leaders would also pose "systemic risks to the entire financial world system" by publicly calling for the seizure of the frozen Russian assets.

-On 20 March 2025, De Wever was invited by Dutch Prime Minister Dick Schoof to a meeting of "migration-realist" European leaders.
+On 20 March 2025, De Wever was invited by Dutch Prime Minister Dick Schoof to a meeting of "migration-realist" European Union leaders.
 The meeting also included Giorgia Meloni of Italy, Mette Frederiksen of Denmark, as well as representatives from Hungary and Austria.
 De Wever's attendance marked the first time a Belgian Prime Minister had been invited to the talks.
-According to press observers, the "migration-realist" club consists of European leaders who wish to implement similar and stricter immigration policies in their countries and gain more influence over EU decision-making on asylum policy.
+According to press observers, the "migration-realist" club consists of EU leaders who wish to implement similar and stricter immigration policies in their countries and gain more influence over EU decision-making on asylum policy.
 Their aims include pushing for the EU and European Commission President Ursula von der Leyen to adopt tighter border control measures, such as the construction of migrant "return centres" outside of Europe.